nourmanaf/Troposcatter-Propagation-Delay-/README.md

 ## Features

-- **Simulation Models**: Includes propagation delay calculations based on ITU-R P.617-5 and other relevant models.
+- **Simulation Models**: Includes propagation delay calculations based on ERA5 and other relevant models.
 - **Visualization Tools**: Generate graphs and charts for signal attenuation, delay vs. distance, and more.
 - **Customizable Parameters**: Modify system parameters like distance, and atmospheric conditions.
 - **MATLAB Scripts**: Pre-built scripts for easy simulation and visualization.